SBA Loans for Startups: The Essential Guide

 • Interest rate: Varies but usually does not exceed 3% of the loan amount.

-504 loan funds can only be used for commercial real estate, property or land improvements, equipment, machinery, or other major assets.
+504 loan funds can only be used for commercial real estate, property, or land improvements, equipment, machinery, or other major assets.
 You cannot use the money as working capital.

 Businesses must have a tangible net worth of under $15 million and cannot earn more than $5 million after taxes to qualify.
 Like the SBA 7(a) loan, 504 loans are primarily intended for established businesses.
-You may have difficulty finding a lender or CDC that will work with a startup business on the loan.
+You may have difficulty finding a lender or CDC that will work with a startup business on a loan.

 Follow these steps to prepare for an SBA startup business loan application.